Looking to connect with a Madison Audubon Educator?

 Madison Audubon's education team has created and curated a selection of lesson plans, stand-alone activities, and more for you to use in your home, classroom, library, or community center!
+We strive to get kids excited about nature in their neighborhood, and reinforce the idea that you don't need to travel to find wildlife.
+All programming is FREE for students and teachers- so contact us today!
 If you use our activities, we'd love to hear from you.

 Lesson & Activity Kit Library

 FREE for educators to borrow!